jferg10/jferg10/README.md

 ### Hi there 👋

+My name is Jackson Ferguson.
+I am currently a senior at Iowa State University pursuing a bachelors degree in Aerospace Engineering.

 <!--
 **jferg10/jferg10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.